dfki-ric/better_launch/docs/paper.md

     use_provided_red: bool = True,
     new_background_r: int = 200,
 ):
-    """
-    This docstring will also be used when running the launch file with --help and provide documentation for the launch arguments above!
+    """ This docstring will also be used to create text for --help!""" bl = BetterLaunch()
-    """
-    bl = BetterLaunch()

     with bl.group(turtlesim_ns):